• Skip to main content

 1. Zoloft (withdrawal symptoms typically last 24 hours)

-Withdrawal from Zoloft can vary from person to person, with some individuals having no symptoms at all and others experiencing symptoms severe enough to interfere with their daily responsibilities.
+Withdrawal from Zoloft can vary from person to person.
+Some individuals have no symptoms, while others experience symptoms severe enough to interfere with their daily responsibilities.
 They can include flu-like symptoms, sensory disturbances, severe anxiety, cramps or vomiting, lightheadedness, nightmares, restless legs, and suicidal ideation.

 What Happens When You Stop Taking Antidepressants?
 Does It Affect Your Mental Health?